 Master Artists and apprentices apply to be part of this yearlong program.
 Selected pairs receive honoraria and some funding to help offset the cost of travel, and supplies.

-Applications are now open for the 2023 Heritage Arts Apprenticeship Program.
+Applications for the 2023 Heritage Arts Apprenticeship Program are now closed.

 Cultural Traditions Survey

 The Cultural Traditions Survey is a multi-year project to study local cultural traditions throughout the state.
 Each year, staff at CWCT conducts research on cultural traditions in a new region of the state.
 Survey findings help to develop programs that support local communities.

 In 1991, ArtsWA began the Folk Arts program to preserve and protect the traditional arts in Washington’s diverse cultures.
 The program ended in 2013 due to budget constraints.

 Northwest Heritage Tours.
 These audio tours and guidebooks profile the cultural history of ten Washington regions.
 The ArtsWA Folk Arts program published these guides in partnership with Northwest Heritage Resources.

 Folk Arts and Senior Living Communities.
 The oldest members of our state preserve a wealth of traditional arts knowledge.
 The Folk Arts program interviewed seniors, who shared valuable information about forms of traditional arts.